open-mmlab/mmdetection3d/docs/datasets/kitti_det.md

 This page provides specific tutorials about the usage of MMDetection3D for kitti dataset.

+**Note**: Current tutorial is only for LiDAR-based and multi-modality 3D detection methods, Contents related to monocular methods will be supplemented afterward

 ## Prepare dataset

 You can download KITTI 3D detection data [HERE](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) and unzip all zip files.